UT-ADL/autoware_mini_practice/practice_5/README.md

 2. Prepare [header](https://docs.ros.org/en/noetic/api/std_msgs/html/msg/Header.html) - will be identical for each object and for the general message - detected object array
    - `stamp` should be taken from the incoming message header
    - `frame_id` should be the `output_frame` parameter
-3. Verify that there are objects (clusters) present, if there are no objects, then empty detected object array should be published
+3. Verify that there are objects (clusters) present.
+If there are no objects, then an empty detected object array should be published
 4. Loop over objects (clusters)
-   - check if it has enough points; otherwise, skip this object
+   - Check if it has enough points; otherwise, skip this object
-   - calculate the centroid for each object (mean of points coordinates) - the result should be written to `DetectedObject.position.x`, `DetectedObject.position.y` and `DetectedObject.position.z`
+   - calculate the centroid for each object (mean of points coordinates) - the result should be written to `DetectedObject.position.x`, `DetectedObject.position.y`, and `DetectedObject.position.z`
    - calculate convex_hull for each object (see code below) - the result should be written to `DetectedObject.convex_hull.polygon.points`:
-      - use only x and y coordinates, and create a shapely MultiPoint that has a function convex_hull (returns shapely polygon)
+      - Use only x and y coordinates, and create a shapely MultiPoint that has a function convex_hull (returns a shapely polygon)
-      - convert polygon to list of [`geometry_msg/Point32`](https://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/Point32.html) and use centroids z coordinate for all polygon points
+      - convert polygon to a flattened array of [`std_msgs/Float32`](https://docs.ros.org/en/noetic/api/std_msgs/html/msg/Float32.html) and use centroids z coordinate for all polygon points

    ```
    # create convex hull
    points_2d = MultiPoint(points[mask,:2])
    hull = points_2d.convex_hull
-   convex_hull_points = [Point32(x, y, centroid_z) for x, y in hull.exterior.coords]
+   convex_hull_points = [a for hull in [[x, y, centroid_z] for x, y in hull.exterior.coords] for a in hull]
    ```

-5. Additionally, inside the loop, if you create the instance of `DetectedObject`, then
+5. Additionally, inside the loop, if you create an instance of `DetectedObject`, then
-   - use cluster label for `id`
+   - Use cluster label for `id`
    - also set the following values (in the following example `object = DetectedObject()`):

    ```